gohanko/datarice/README.md

-# dvisual
+# hogmaster
-Dvisual is a simple, web-based visualisation software.
+hogmaster is a simple, web-based visualisation software.